 Often users don’t know what it is they want until they see it.
 To borrow the words of Stanley Kubrick — a filmmaker known for his meticulousness: “I do not always know what I want, but I do know what I don’t want.”

 Or so the saying goes.
 But, according to CB Insights, more than 50% of startups fail in their first four years because there’s either a lack of market need, they ignored their customers — or they ran out of cash.
 Creating an MVP essentially nips all that heartache and financial loss in the bud by helping you decide early on whether progression is the next logical step.

-Rather than investing huge chunks of time and effort designing and refining a product — only to finally put it in the hands of your customers and discover they don’t want it — creating an MVP will help you gauge that initial reception and help you — and investors — decide whether to progress.
+Don’t invest huge chunks of time and effort designing and refining a product — only to finally put it in the hands of your customers and discover they don’t want it.
+By creating an MVP, you can gauge that initial reception and help you — and investors — decide whether to progress.
 This initial iteration is called a low-fidelity MVP and could be as simple as a quick survey, Dropbox’s pitch video, or a rough sketch.